antibland/tooltip/Readme.md

 <a
   class="tooltip"
   id="one" href="#"
-  aria-label="First description of the link">I'm a link
+  aria-label="I'm the popup hover text">I'm a link
 </a>
 ```